Vietnam.vn - Nền tảng quảng bá Việt Nam

 People are excited to have clean water, convenient for daily life.

-Happy to have clean water at their doorstep, the people have more spirit to join the Party and the government in new development projects.
-Mr. Ho Dang, in Niu village, said: "I have been here for more than 20 years, but I only know how to draw water from the stream to use, but now that the Party, the State and the Border Guard are interested in having clean water, the people of Niu village are very excited and enthusiastic about production."
+Happy to have clean water at their doorstep, the people have more spirit to join the Party and the government in participating in new development projects.
+Mr. Ho Dang, in Niu village, said: "I have been here for more than 20 years, but I only know how to draw water from the stream to use, but now that the Party, the State and the Border Guard are interested in having clean water, the people of Niu village are very excited and enthusiastic to produce."

 The commune's primary school is also more convenient for teachers and students to live.
-Teacher Nguyen Thi Huong, a teacher at the school, shared that now teachers and students can conveniently clean themselves every day, whereas in the past, when there was no well, teachers and students had to carry water from the stream, which was extremely difficult.
-Working together, the local government and the border guards aim for a common goal so that people have more choices in their daily lives, serving the development of their lives.
+Teacher Nguyen Thi Huong, a teacher at the school, shared that now teachers and students can conveniently clean themselves every day, but in the past, there was no well, teachers and students had to carry water from the stream, which was extremely difficult.
+Working together, the local government and the border guards aim for a common goal so that people have more choices in their daily lives, serving the growing life.

 Source: https://daibieunhandan.vn/tren-duong-phat-trien-1/bai-1-dan-nuoc-sach-thao-go-nhu-cau-buc-thiet-i382447/